Get all the details on staining wood with steel wool and vinegar. It’s a gorgeous way to naturally get that reclaimed wood look!

 - Brewed Tea or Coffee

-- Inexpensive brushes or rags
+- Inexpensive chip brushes

 - Allow the wood 24 hours to fully oxidize and dry.
 (It’s a lot of fun to see how the color changes over that time!)

 - Seal the wood with a polyurethane or other sealer of your choice.

 You can see here that some glue in the plywood didn’t absorb the stain (of course), and some boards even took on a reddish tone while others are a rich brown color.